google/data-quality-monitor/docs/install.md

 ### Service Account

-Terraform will automatically create a service account with the following permissions:
+Terraform will automatically creates a/two service account - One for the DQM and other one for the DQM Webapp..

+DQM Service account has following roles assigned;
 * BigQuery Data Editor (`roles/bigquery.dataEditor`)
 * BigQuery Resource Viewer (`roles/bigquery.resourceViewer`)
 * BigQuery User (`roles/bigquery.user`)